CLASS POLICIES

 To inquire about a payment plan, email info@necenterforcircusarts.com.
 Unless the program is designed otherwise, all payment plans must be complete by the start of the program.

 Some session classes may be able to accommodate students who would like to join after the open enrollment period ends.
 This often depends on the level and subject of the class as well as availability.
 If you are interested in joining a class mid-session, email info@necenterforcircusarts.com.
-Enrollments during the open enrollment period of a session cannot not be prorated.
+Enrollments during the open enrollment period of a session cannot be prorated.

-- Only one discount, promotion or coupon can be applied to a registration purchase.
+• Only one discount, promotion or coupon can be applied to a registration purchase.
 If a registration is eligible for more than one discount, the highest discount will be applied.

 CANCELLATIONS & WITHDRAWALS